 This is always the reaction of the elderly guard when some new technology comes in that lowers the entry fee for young producers to the point that someone can make the hit tracks (Skrillex anybody?) with a laptop, a $100 I/O, a $100 MIDI, a proper mic, and a copy.
 Enter the Eyeball of Kaotica.
 An apparently trivial gimmick that arrived with minimal notice somewhere around 2012.

-The Kaotica Eyeball has an integrated pop filter, a microphone isolation ball.
+The Kaotica Eyeball has an integrated pop filter, and a microphone isolation ball.
 It is a large sphere of foam that you insert through the microphone capsule to guard against reflection.
 The eyeball is intended for clearer, consistent recording to keep room sound from your vocal tracks.

 Many sound shields such as sE, Sterling’s VocalShield, Prime Acoustic, etc. are included.
 No one is disturbed by these offers too hard because they do not even come close to a real solution.
 They, therefore, represent no real threat.
 These reflection filters only deal partly with the problem of room reflection instead of the true problem… The room itself is untreated.